 Grouped with interstate only members

-If your business operates/employs in NSW, and is grouped with another business that operates solely in states outside NSW (with a different ABN), you must lodge as a DGE and report the grouped entities wages as interstate only group member(s).
+If your business employs in NSW, and all other group members employ solely in states outside NSW (with a different ABN), you must lodge as a DGE and report those only employing outside NSW, as interstate only group member(s).

 This option is mandatory if no group member is over the monthly tax-free threshold on its own.